jeremyvanlier/enrol_coursepayment/README.md

 ====================

 See Git for the complete history, major changes will be listed below

+2020012800 - Mollie connect is required for new installations.

 2020011500 - Upgrade Mollie API to the latest version, using composer/vendor now.